cyberiums/cyberdoc/docs/_rpc/pubsub.md

 sort_key: B
 ---

-Geth v1.4 and later support publish / subscribe using JSON-RPC notifications.
+Geth Flavours v1.4 and later support publish / subscribe using JSON-RPC notifications.
 This allows clients to wait for events instead of polling for them.

 It works by subscribing to particular events.
 The node will return a subscription id.
 For